Features

 Proxylity supports either method of interacting with our services, but many organizations prefer an IaC-based approach, so let's start there.

-Your subscription immeadiately provides access to the custom resource used to manage Listeners and Destinations.
+Your subscription immediately provides access to the custom resource used to manage Listeners and Destinations.
 So, once you've subscribed to UDP Gateway, head over to the examples repository and follow the directions.
 Deploying an example takes about a minute, and the example templates can act as starting points for your own solutions.

 One important thing you'll find in the examples repository is how to setup a least privelige